KartikYZ/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms
- Repository containing collections of code implementing various data structures and algorithms.
+ Collections of code implementing various data structures and algorithms.